Events

 Scholars of Southeast Asia have increasingly adopted ‘global’ frameworks to understand societies in the region, focusing on mobility, exchange, and connections.
 This trend has not, however, tended to characterise the literature about food in Southeast Asia, which typically uses the nation state as a unit of analysis.
 There is a vibrant scholarship on food and nationalism, especially national cuisines.
 In Southeast Asia, a dominant focus on the nation can obscure stories of exchange across communities in a region historically characterised by mixing, borrowing, adapting foods and food knowledge, making claims to “national” cuisine problematic and highly contested.
 This workshop invites submissions about Southeast Asia and food that engage framings beyond the nation.
 What connections do these framings allow us to see, and what impact do these connections have on understanding Southeast Asian societies?
 This workshop will convene scholars working across a range of disciplines to interrogate these questions.

-We invite submissions of diverse methodological approaches on various themes, including but not limited to:
+The workshop will discuss diverse methodological approaches on various themes, including but not limited to:

 • Foods, recipes, dishes, production techniques, and consumption patterns that transcend the boundary of a single nation-state